My Dancing Story and Lack of Progress

 No Progress in Sight and Functional Movement

 My ability to move was not making a progress after years of unconscious repetition and I had a great deal of trouble to dance even the “beginner” figures, and unable to lead a partner.
 It was obvious to me that I ought to stop practicing the “beginner” steps unless I develop a proper functional movement or my success in dancing is doomed for failure.
 The traditional methods of ballroom dancing instruction are ineffective because they are based on training “shoulders”, “knees” or “hips” and it produces improper movement.
 The science of human movement defines that any body movement is accomplished by a group of joints and muscles.
+For example, lifting the leg is not accomplished by a single command.
 If you don’t know all the joints and muscles of the group responsible for a specific movement you will not be to dance properly and it can force the body into dysfunction and injuries.

 This revelation led me to identifying joints and muscles, and to develop exercises for the basic movements of various ballroom dances.
 The prevailing misconception is that if you don’t learn dancing movement at a young age you will be unable to make any progress when you become older.
 Contrary to this general belief my body began responding to this training approach and showing signs of progress.
 To my surprise, I was approached by a number of individuals who asked me if I would help them to learn and improve their functional movement and dancing skills.
 In addition to moving with more ease and precision my overall coordination, agility, speed, balance and quickness improved considerably.